 The district leadership is expected to integrate the District SPS into the District Development Plan and Annual Budget Framework Papers as a way of attracting support for implementation both locally and development partners.

 Over the period, the district expects to get about Shs.
-125,000,000 from Discretionary Development Equalization Grant (DDEG) through the treasury (Government of Uganda) towards implementation of the planned activities.
+125,000,000 from Discretionary Development Equalization Grant (DDEG) and others through the treasury (Government of Uganda) towards implementation of the planned activities.
 The other unfunded balance of about shs 61,000,000 is expected to be supported by the Donors, Development partners and MDAs.

 CHAPTER 6: IMPLEMENTATION, MONITORING AND EVALUATION